 National Bridge Inventory: Texas

-• This is up from 695 bridges classified as structurally deficient in 2018.
+• This is down from 818 bridges classified as structurally deficient in 2020.

 County Year Built Daily Crossings Type of Bridge Location